How to Understand Salary Confidentiality Laws and How It is Handled in the Philippines?

 Pay people fairly

 Conduct regular compensation analysis to compare your employees’ pay with their colleagues or other companies in your industry.
-With a standard compensation structure, you can increase your desirability in the job market and attract and retain top talents.
+With a standard compensation structure, you can increase your desirability in the job market and attract and retain top talent.
 You can also reduce your employees’ need to seek salary details from their peers.

 Don’t Let Salary Confidentiality Disrupt Company Culture

-Contact us to start your recruitment journey.
+Contact us today to strengthen your recruitment approach.